OE-FET/keithley2600/README.md

 [Keithley 2600B reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8).

 This dynamic approach however means that most attributes will only be defined after connecting to an instrument.
 Several higher level functions for current-voltage sweeps are defined by the driver itself and may use functionality which is not available on some  models.
 They have been tested with a Keithley 2612B.

 **Warning**: There are currently no checks for allowed arguments by the driver itself.
-Passing invalid arguments to a Keithley command will fail silently in Python but display an error message on Keithley itself.
+Passing invalid arguments to a Keithley command will fail silently in Python but will display an error message on the Keithley itself.
 To enable command checking, set the keyword argument `raise_keithley_errors = True` in the constructor.
 When set, most Keithley errors will be raised as Python errors.
 This is done by reading the Keithley's error queue after every command and will therefore result in some communication overhead.

 ## Installation